-With processed foods looking attractive to anyone on a budget ($1 for dinner!), it may sometimes be hard to resist the somewhat tempting deals for pre-made food in your weekly grocery flyer.
+With processed foods looking attractive to anyone on a budget ($1 for dinner!), it may sometimes be hard to resist the somewhat tempting deals for premade food in your weekly grocery flyer.

 That’s why I’m here to help!
 (Picture me in a cape if you wish… a la superwoman coming to save you from making choices that are bad for your wallet and your waistline).

-Luckily there are many options for how to eat healthy on a budget.
-Some need more prep, but ultimately each one is better for your health and your pocketbook when you factor in all the “hidden” costs of a processed or industrial foods diet.
+Some need more prep, but ultimately each one is better for your health and your pocketbook.
+Especially when you factor in all the “hidden” costs of a processed or industrial foods diet.

 Here are 5 of my favourite ways to eat healthy on a budget: